bean-frog/pi-neopixel-v2/README.md

 ## Hardware setup
 - Connect the positive lead to one of the 5v pins on the Pi, and the negative to GND.
+- It is recommended, but not required, to use a diode (i.e. IN4001) on the 5v lead and a 300-500ohm resistor on the data-in lead.
 - Connect the data-in lead to the pin defined in `setup/config.json`
 ## Software setup
 - Install and set up Raspbian (Raspberry Pi OS) using the [instructions on the RaspberryPi website ](https://www.raspberrypi.com/software/).